The following topic describes what steps you should perform in order to add the Telerik UI for WPF in your application.

 Figure 1: Creating new Telerik application

 You can choose .Net Framework 4.0 or .Net Framework 4.5 for your application.
+Also there is a separate project template for .Net Core.

-Figure 2: Choosing an application template
+Figure 2: Choosing a project template

 At this point the project references only the common Telerik.Windows.Controls.dll.